joshmalek/oss-repo-template/labs/lab-01/report.md

 Provide strong documentation in cases of disagreement with answer

-Consider edge cases and don't be too quick to jump to conclusions
+Consider edge cases and don't be too quick to jump to assumptions

 #### My thoughts on Chapter 3 of Free Culture